dfinke/copilot-chatmodes/README.md

 Get-Chatmode "*azure*" | Install-Chatmode
 ```

 ### Get-ChatmodeTool
 Analyzes and searches tools across chat modes with multiple operation modes.

 **Alias:** `gcmt` (shorthand for Get-ChatmodeTool)

+#### New: Multiple Values for Name Parameter
+You can now pass multiple tool names or patterns to the `-Name` parameter (as separate arguments, not as an array).
+This allows you to search for multiple tools in a single command.

 ```powershell
 # Use the full function name